saxon1964/neovim-tips/README.md

 - The plugin comes with a starting set of basic, predefined tips
 - You can add/edit unlimited number of personal tips stored in a configurable file
 - User tips with configurable prefixes to prevent conflicts with builtin tips
-- Automatic conflict detection and warnings
+- Automatic title conflict detection and warnings

 ## 📦 Installation